The short answer is no — the vast majority of pancreatic cysts do not become cancerous.

 What is a pancreatic cyst?

-How do you know if you have a pancreatic cyst?
+How would I know if I have a pancreatic cyst?

-What should you do if you have a pancreatic cyst?
+What should I do if I have a pancreatic cyst?

+The first step is learning what kind of cyst you have, and whether it poses any further risk to your health.
 It is critical that patients with pancreatic cysts seek out clinicians who have extensive experience with pancreatic tumors and pancreatic pathology.
-The clinician will look at certain features in each cyst, such as the size and the presence of any solid components.
-They will also take into consideration the cysts’ growth rate over years when making a decision on whether surgery is needed.
+Closer evaluation of the cyst with specialized MRI or advanced endoscopic imaging such as an endoscopic ultrasound with a possible biopsy may be needed.
+The clinician will look at certain features in each cyst, such as the size and the presence of any solid components, to determine your risk for the cyst to become cancerous.

 “Most pancreatic cysts do not require treatment,” explains Dr. Prabhu.
 “For the vast majority, proper treatment is continued observation by an experienced clinician.”
 This means monitoring of the cysts with imaging or endoscopy (CT scan, MRI, or endoscopic ultrasound), with the frequency of monitoring tailored to the individual characteristics of the cyst.
 The physician will watch for changes in the cyst — if certain changes are observed over time — such as growth or development of solid components — surgery to remove the cysts may be recommended, which can often be accomplished through a minimally invasive surgical approach.